View north over Pineview Reservoir from the John Wick trail. Review by Bruce on August 20, 2024.

 Shane's World is an easy short trail that links the top of Last Dance to Nighthawk Lane higher on the mountain.
 It's 0.4 miles long with just over 100 feet of climbing.

 Shane's World can be part of a continuous climbing route from the parking on Nighthawk Lane to upper Goes To 11.
-This is Last Dance, a section of road, upper Last Dance, Shane's World, another section of road, then unlabeled singletrack to Goes To 11 at 5700 feet, 0.2 miles below the origin of Goes To 11 on the Old Snowbasin Road.
+This is Last Dance, a section of road, upper Last Dance, Shane's World, another section of road, then unlabeled singletrack to Goes To 11 at 5700 feet.
+This trail fork is 0.2 miles below the origin of Goes To 11 on the Old Snowbasin Road.

 Another trail view on Shane's World.